dajk/hltv-api/README.md

 This is my experimental project, but also small useful module for node.js which helps you to easy implement data from popular CS:GO website [hltv.org](http://www.hltv.org/).

+## Module is down regarding HLTV updates

+After updates on HLTV.org, RSS links are not working anymore.
+Stay tuned for more...

 ### Installation

 ```bash